QuantEcon/lecture-python-intro/in-work/markov_chains.md

 Here's a more pessimistic scenario in which  poor people remain poor forever

+TODO see above on graphviz

 ```{figure} /_static/lecture_specific/finite_markov/mc_irreducibility2.png

 ```

 This stochastic matrix is not irreducible, since, for example, rich is not accessible from poor.

 Let's confirm this